akka/akka/akka-docs/scala/dataflow.rst

 Description
 -----------

-**IMPORTANT: As of Akka 1.1, Akka Future, CompletableFuture and DefaultCompletableFuture have all the functionality of DataFlowVariables, they also support non-blocking composition and advanced features like fold and reduce, Akka DataFlowVariable is therefor deprecated and will probably resurface in the following release as a DSL on top of Futures.**

-Akka implements `Oz-style dataflow concurrency <http://www.mozart-oz.org/documentation/tutorial/node8.html#chapter.concurrency>`_ through dataflow (single assignment) variables and lightweight (event-based) processes/threads.
+Akka implements `Oz-style dataflow concurrency <http://www.mozart-oz.org/documentation/tutorial/node8.html#chapter.concurrency>`_ by using a special API for `Futures <futures>`_ that allows single assignment variables and multiple lightweight (event-based) processes/threads.

 Dataflow concurrency is deterministic.
 This means that it will always behave the same.
 If you run it once and it yields output 5 then it will do that **every time**, run it 10 million times, same result.
 If it on the other hand deadlocks the first time you run it, then it will deadlock **every single time** you run it.
 Also, there is **no difference** between sequential code and concurrent code.
 These properties makes it very easy to reason about concurrency.
 The limitation is that the code needs to be side-effect free, e.g. deterministic.
 You can't use exceptions, time, random etc., but need to treat the part of your program that uses dataflow concurrency as a pure function with input and output.